trungviet17/RL-MAgent2-final-project/README.md

 pip install -r requirements.txt
 ```

-Secondly, if you want to retrain the Double Deep Q results for both random and self-play, use the following command:
+Secondly, if you want to retrain the  Deep Q results for both random and self-play, use the following command:

 ```
 python train.py -mode=<self-play or random> -save_dir=<path to save model cpt>